GeoscienceAustralia/wagl/docs/source/configuration.rst

    # The compression filter to use (internally the code defaults to use *lzf*)
    compression = lzf

-   # The y-axis tile size to be used for processing
-   y_tile = 100

    [CalculateShadowMasks]
    # The compression filter to use (internally the code defaults to use *lzf*)
    compression = lzf

-   # The y-axis tile size to be used for processing
-   y_tile = 100

    [SurfaceReflectance]
    # A floating point value for surface reflectance adjustment (Fuqin to document)